 The general rule is to use ripe peppers that have reached a deep red color.
-It is also important to choose peppers with thin flesh, rather than the ones that have thick walls, such as bell peppers.
+It is also essential to choose peppers with thin flesh rather than those with thick walls, such as bell peppers.

 The thick-walled peppers hold a lot of moisture and take too long to dry.
-They also might lose some of their deep color once dehydrated.
+They also might lose some of their deep colors once dehydrated.